BlossomUtils/SnowDocs/static/docs/index.md

-# Snow Docs
+# Blossom Essentials

-- Welcome to the Snow Docs, the docs for the docs generator!
+- Welcome to Blossom Essentials Docs, here, you can find everything about Blossom Essentials!

+## What is Blossom Essentials?

+Blossom Essentials is an open-source, feature-rich, community-driven, insanely customizable addon for your Minecraft: Bedrock Edition server!